halfpintutopia/magic-forest-trail/README.md

 * ## User stories

 * Client Goals
-    * Create content that is child appropriate
+    * Provide content that is child appropriate
-    * Create content for adults or parents with children
+    * Provide content for adults or parents with children
     * Provide easy access to routes
-        * Show terrain (whether steep or steady climbs)
-        * Show distances
+        * Show trail distances
         * Show approximate times to hike
         * Show difficulty level
-    * Provide a form
+    * Provide a booking form
         * For people to book family passes in advance
-        * To ask questions about the trail
+        * To also ask questions about the trail
 * First Time Visitor Goals
     * Find information about the trails
     * Find the out how to get to the start of the trails
     * Find information about the distance of the trails
     * Find variations of the trial
     * Find the difficulty / suitability of the trails
-    * See images of the trail
+    * See images of various trails
 * Return Vistor Goals
     * Try alternative routes
 * Frequent Vistor Goals